ajrofe12/shiny-app-project/README.md

 ## **Overview**

 This interactive Shiny application explores residential household energy usage and predicts whether a home belongs to a **Low**, **Medium**, or **High** energy usage category.
-The app uses a Random Forest model trained on a dataset containing **200+ building, weather, demographic, and energy consumption variables**, providing users with tools to:
+The app uses a Random Forest model trained on a dataset containing 200+ building, weather, demographic, and energy consumption variables, providing users with tools to:

 - Preview the cleaned dataset
 - View variable importance scores